 ‘It would put even the most lovesick of suitors off,’ George said.

 ‘I remember when Alicia was given a whole case of elderflower wine because the shop lost her ordered bottle and the three of us drank it on New Year’s Eve.
 I took the candle you stole from the Great Hall and you got so angry you tried to transfigure me into a goblin.’
-Alicia dissolved into giggles, gasping for breath.
+Angelina dissolved into giggles, gasping for breath.

 Katie blushed.
 ‘I didn’t!
 I only threatened.’